devarops/devarops/README.md

 Hi! 👋

 My name is Evaristo Rojas.
-I lead the [Data Science](https://islasgeci.github.io) [team](https://github.com/orgs/IslasGECI/people) at [Conservación de Islas](https://islas.org.mx).
+I lead the [Data Science](https://islas.dev) [team](https://github.com/orgs/IslasGECI/people) at [Conservación de Islas](https://islas.org.mx).
 I'm a mathematician with a background in oceanography, and I like running, programming, and building toys for my children.
-I live in Ensenada, Mexico, with my [wife](http://mactavishediting.com/), children, and cat.
+I live in Ensenada 🇲🇽 with my [wife](http://mactavishediting.com/), children, and cat 🐱.